DoD-Platform-One/gitlab/chart/doc/development/checkconfig.md

 ```

 - The `if` statement preceding the message _should not_ trim the newline after it. (`}}` not `-}}`) This ensures the formatting and readability for the user.
 - The message should declare which chart, relative to the global chart, that is affected.
 This helps the user understand where the property came from in the charts, and configuration properties.
-Example: `gitlab.unicorn`, `minio`, `registry`.
+Example: `gitlab.puma`, `minio`, `registry`.
 - The message should inform the user of the properties that cause the failure, and what action should be taken.
 Name the property relative to the affected chart(s).
-For example, `gitlab.unicorn.minio.enabled` would be referenced as `minio.enabled` because the chart affected by the deprecation is `gitlab.unicorn`.
+For example, `gitlab.puma.minio.enabled` would be referenced as `minio.enabled` because the chart affected by the deprecation is `gitlab.puma`.
 If more than one chart are affected, use complete property names.
 - The message _should not_ contain hard line breaks to wrap paragraphs.
 This is because the message may interpolate configuration values, and those will break the hard wrapping.

 Example message: